What is “Yorokobi Art Cafe”?

 Personally, I find that it is also a place for people to meet up with relaxed atmosphere, serving moderate food and drinks.

 After lunch, we headed to the other side of the café – the art workshop.
 I like this place as it provides a comfortable place where art can be expressed with unlimited ideas.
 However, the art teacher was not around that day.
 So, we had to work out our fascinating artworks and creation by ourselves.

 At first, we were given a pencil and eraser to draft our ideas.
 My child doesn’t allow me to help because she said she wanted to do it herself.
 She drew on the canvas which looks like scribbling to me.
 Then, we were given a pail of water with 5 different sizes of brushes, few tubes of colors, and a piece of paper for mixing colours.
 My child still insist painting on her own & doesn’t allowed me to touch it.
-I was quite disappointed at the beginning but then, I feel that I should to be happy because she is learning to be independent.
+Just go with the flow, have fun & let the colours do the magic.